emoncms/emoncms/docs/RaspberryPi/install_Wheezy.md

     $database = "emoncms";
     $username = "emoncms";
     $password = "new_secure_password";

 Save and exit.

-Create a symlink to reference emoncms within the web root folder:
+Set write permissions for the emoncms logfile:

-    cd /var/www/html && sudo ln -s /var/www/emoncms
+`touch /var/www/emoncms/emoncms.log` followed by `chmod 666 /var/www/emoncms/emoncms.log`

 ### In an internet browser, load emoncms:

 [http://localhost/emoncms](http://localhost/emoncms)

 The first time you run emoncms it will automatically set up the database and you will be taken to the register/login screen.
 Create an account by entering your email and password and clicking register.
 Once you are logged in;
 * Check the Administration page - 'Setup > Administration' noting and acting upon any messages reported.